Recognizing Intimate Partner Violence: Types Of Domestic Abuse

 Domestic abuse, also known as spousal abuse or domestic violence, is a serious issue that can happen to anyone, regardless of gender, race, age, or culture.
-Unfortunately, this type of violence happens often.
-In fact, research and intimate partner abuse stats show that in the United States, every nine seconds, a woman is beaten or assaulted.
-Sadly, one out of every three women and one in four men worldwide has experienced physical violence from their intimate partner.
+Intimate partner abuse stats show that in the United States, every nine seconds, a woman is harmed or assaulted.
+One out of every three women and one in four men worldwide has experienced physical violence from their intimate partner.
 This can include anything from pushing to slapping to punching.
-Spousal abuse can be more than just physical abuse, though.
 There are many forms of abuse, including verbal, emotional, sexual, controlling, and financial.
-Learning these types of domestic violence can help you identify the signs and how to keep yourself safe.
-Let’s get started!
+Learning these types of domestic violence can help you identify the signs and know how to keep yourself safe.

 Physical abuse